 This is part of the beauty of Camping.
 The diversity of people in Campgrounds, and each ones definition of "Camping" is a big part of the fun you have when you go camping.
 Meeting different people, and having great conversations with everyone you meet is a major part of what I enjoy.

 The guy with the large Coach, obviously has a lot more square feet of surface to clean than the other end of the Camper spectrum where a guy that loves the basics of Camping, has a small pop-up camper.

-And, it is all about square feet of surface area.
-Time and Cost!
+And, it is all about just how many square feet of surface area you need to clean.

-Not only do the majority of campgrounds closely regulate the use of their water for cleaning RVs, but it is rare to find an RV carwash type of business that you can drive your RV through.
+Not only do the majority of campgrounds closely regulate the use of their water for cleaning RVs, but it is rare to find an RV car washing type of business that you can drive your RV through.

-RVs, especially the coaches are tall and wide and long.
-And if you are lucky enough to find a TRUCK/RV carwash it will be lot more expensive than standard carwash.
+RVs, especially the motorhomes are tall and wide and long.
+And if you are lucky enough to find a specialized TRUCK/RV carwash nearby it will be lot more expensive to use than your standard car-wash.

 Some RV's have a metal body.
 The most famous of which is the widely known Airstream line of campers.